mikejoh12/e-commerce/README.md

 ### Installation instructions:
 1. Clone repo
 2. Create and start up a local postgres database and populate it with tables found in the following file: server/db/e-commerce.sql.
 You can use the file products.sql to add some products to the db.
-3. Create a .env file in the /server directory with the following variables set to the values applying to your setup:
+3. Create a .env file in the /server directory with the following variables set to the values applying to your setup.
+If you don't plan on deploying then you can disable the variables related to deployed URLs.

 DB_USER (your db username)
 DB_PASSWORD (your db password)
 DB_HOST=localhost
 DB_PORT (postgres port, such as 5432)
 DB_DATABASE (your database name)

-JWT_KEY (random string, secret key used to verify JWT) GOOGLE_CLIENT_ID (for Google OAuth) GOOGLE_CLIENT_SECRET (for Google OAuth)
+JWT_KEY (random string, secret key used to verify JWT)

+GOOGLE_CLIENT_ID (for Google OAuth - obtain from Google) GOOGLE_CLIENT_SECRET (for Google OAuth - obtain from Google) GOOGLE_CALLBACK_URL (deployed Google OAuth redirect URL for server) GOOGLE_FRONT_END_REDIRECT_URL (deployed Google OAuth redirect URL for front-end)

+CORS_ORIGIN (deployed URL for front-end using https)

-STRIPE_KEY (for Stripe payments)
+STRIPE_KEY (for Stripe payments - obtain from Stripe) PORT (I set this to 5000)
-PORT (for example 5000)

 4. Create a .env file in the /client directory with the following variables (adjusted for your setup - dev environment or deployment).
-Change the deployed URL values to your local server URLs.
+You can either remove the deployed URLs from the code or adjust them with your own deployed URL.

 REACT_APP_SERVER_URL=https://e-market-api.herokuapp.com/api
 REACT_APP_DEV_URL=http://localhost:5000